microsoftgraph/dataconnect-solutions/solutions/projectstaffing/pygraph/azure_processing/README.md

 ## Python Multiple Environment Setup (pyenv)
 <span id="pyenv-setup"></span>
-Similar to what we did for Java, in this case for Python:
+Similar to what we did for Java, in this case for Python.
+Please see the [installation section](https://github.com/pyenv/pyenv#installation) of the project's [github page](https://github.com/pyenv/pyenv)
+For an installation guide covering several systems, please read https://wilsonmar.github.io/pyenv/
+The steps below describe the installation process for mac:
 + install - `brew install pyenv pyenv-virtualenv`
 + append the following to config file (`~/.bashrc` or `~/.zshrc`) and run `source` or restart/open new shell:
 ```shell script